 Annual Rent Registration Fees

-The City of West Hollywood is now accepting online payments for the Annual Rent Registration Fees.
-You may access the online portal at https://rsh.weho.org and enter the required account information.
+The City of West Hollywood accepts online payments for the Annual Rent Registration Fees.
+You are able to access the online portal at https://rsh.weho.org and enter the required account information.
 Click here to obtain step-by-step instructions on how to access your account in the new online rent registration fee payment program.